-Stage 1 Application Forms
+Stage 1 Application forms

-- Sefton Local Authority will publish the information relating to the application process within a) a guide 'Applying for a Primary or Secondary School Place - A Guide for Parents 2024-2025 '.
-The Local Authority will also publish individual school admissions criteria for all Sefton Schools, including previous statistical information (where available) in the guide 'Sefton Primary & Secondary Schools Admissions Information 2024-2025'. - Sefton will publish both guides on the Sefton Council website.
+Sefton will publish both guides on the Sefton Council website.
 The website also includes a direct link to the online application portal (Citizen Portal).
 A paper application will also be available on request for applicants who do not have access to the internet.
-This will usually take place in the first few weeks of September 2023. - b) Sefton Council will take all reasonable steps to ensure that every Sefton resident with a child of the age to be admitted to the Year 7 age group receives information relating to the application process and national closing dates.
+This information will usually be available within the first week of September 2025.

+- b) Sefton Council will take all reasonable steps to ensure that every Sefton resident with a child of the age to be admitted to the Year 7 age group receives information relating to the application process and national closing dates.
 This will include providing information to all schools within the borough, highlighting the application process and associated deadlines.
-Digital marketing (e.g., social media/council website) may also be used as and when appropriate. - The Local Authority admissions application process for Sefton residents allows c) applicants to list up to three secondary schools, in order of preference (whether the secondary school is inside or outside of Sefton).
-Parents will have the option to give reasons for their preferences on the application, should they wish to do so.

-- d) In addition, each primary and secondary school will receive written guidance and an explanation of the coordinated admission arrangements, and local authority procedures and deadlines. - Sefton local authority expects that all Sefton residents will submit their application e) form online via the citizen portal on the Sefton website.
+Digital marketing (e.g., social media/council website) may also be used as and when appropriate. - c) The Local Authority admissions application process for Sefton residents allows applicants to list up to three secondary schools, in order of preference (whether the secondary school is inside or outside of Sefton).
+Parents will have the option to give reasons for their preferences on the application, should they wish to do so. - d) In addition, each primary and secondary school will receive written guidance and an explanation of the coordinated admission arrangements, and local authority procedures and deadlines. - e) Sefton local authority expects that all Sefton residents will submit their application form online via the Citizen Portal on the Sefton website.
 Online application is secure and provides an automated email acknowledgement of receipt of an application.
 Applying online will also benefit applicants by receiving email notification of the school offer on national offer day.
 Applicants will also be able to log into their account on the Citizen Portal in order to view their offer of school place.
-If option selected at the time of application. - If an online application is not possible, a paper application can be obtained, on request, f) from Sefton Admissions Team.
+If option selected at the time of application. - f) If an online application is not possible, a paper application can be obtained, on request, from Sefton Admissions Team.
 Any completed paper application forms (for the secondary admissions round) should be handed into the child's current primary school.
 Alternatively, the form can be posted directly to Sefton Admissions Team.
-In this case we recommend that applicants check that the form has been received. - In addition to the Local Authority's application form, voluntary aided and academy faith g) secondary schools will require parents to complete a Supplementary Information Form (SIF), which should be obtained from, and returned directly to the school.
-Completion of a SIF is necessary for applicants applying for church schools so that their application can be considered fully against the relevant admission criteria.
-Church schools may also require sight of a baptism certificate to authenticate any statements made.
-It should be noted that completion of a SIF does not constitute a valid admissions application on its own.
-The applicant must also name the school as a preference on the Local Authority's application form and submit this to the Local Authority in the normal way. - h) All Local Authority application forms must be submitted online or received by primary schools (or Sefton Admissions Team) on or before 31 October 2023. - i) Any paper application forms that are handed in directly to schools must be forwarded to the Local Authority no later than 3 November 2023.
-The school should send a list of the pupils' names for whom applications have been received, along with the application forms, to Sefton Admissions Team.
+In this case we recommend that applicants check that the form has been received.